pintugiri/interview-question-/README.md

-# Meta Business Intelligence Analyst Interview Ans:
+# Microsoft 9 Data Analyst Interview Ans:

 ---

 ### 1) Most Popular Client ID
-Find the most popular `client_id` based on the number of users who have at least 50% of their events as **video/voice calls**.
+Select the most popular client_id based on a count of the number of users who have at least 50% of their events from the following list: 'video call received', 'video call sent', 'voice call received', 'voice call sent'.
+Dataset:evens_data.csv
 #### Query
 ```sql
 WITH cte AS (